niemopen/niem-naming-design-rules/ndr6src.md

   }
 }
 ```
-<center><i><a name="fig4-24"></a>Figure 4-24: A JSON message from a CCC type with an augmentation element</i></center><p/>
+<figcaption><a name="fig4-24">Figure 4-24: A JSON message from a CCC type with an augmentation element</a></figcaption>

 ### 4.15.3 Augmenting a CCC type with an ordinary element

 Another way to augment a CCC type with an element is to substitute an ordinary element (that is, one that does not have an augmentation type) for the augmentation point.
 In this case there is no augmentation element in the XML message.
-Figure 4-25 shows the XSD from the augmenting namespace (`http://example.com/s4figs/`).
+[Figure 4-25](#fig4-25) shows the XSD from the augmenting namespace (`http://example.com/s4figs/`).
 It also shows the CMF for this augmentation.
-Figure 4-26 shows an XML message with this augmentation, and the equivalent JSON message.
+[Figure 4-26](#fig4r-26) shows an XML message with this augmentation, and the equivalent JSON message.

 ```
 <xs:element name="PersonFictionalIndicator" type="niem-xs:boolean"